Mahmoud-Italy/Larasecure-ipblocker/README.md

 # Security
-If you discover any security related issues, please email mahmoud.italy@outlook.com instead of using the issue tracker.
+If you discover any security related issues, please email mahmoud.italy@outlook.com.

 # Credits